MillCloud/eslint-config-vue-ts/README.md

 # @modyqyw/eslint-config-vue-ts

 An ESLint shareable config for vue with typescript.
-Also support uni-app.
+Also support uni-app and weex.

 ## Usage